Divide-By-0/blog/content/posts/travel.md

       - **Ichiran Ramen**: I haven't been here, but it seems interesting -- there's only one dish available, and you eat in solo booths.
       - **Cafe Flor**: A cozy cafe in Chelsea with tons of plants around the space.
     - Experiences
-      - **Sleep No More**: My favorite play of all time, and it ends in Feb 2024!
+      - **Sleep No More**: My favorite play of all time, and the last showing is in Feb 2024!
 It's a play where you move around a space and see different actors and scenes of your choosing -- the characters act in real time in different nooks and crannies of a mansion.
 [NYT article here](https://www.nytimes.com/2022/02/09/theater/sleep-no-more-reopens.html).
 Alone worth a flight to New York.
       - **Wonderville NYC**: I don't usually like bars or clubs too much, but this queer club had a fantastic live-coded algorave performance on the night I went.
 The dance floor is lined with locally-created bespoke arcade machines, and the bar had a hacking CTF going on at the same time -- I couldn't get enough.
-      - **Book of Mormon**: Haven't seen yet.
-A good friend said this was one of the funniest shows they had ever watched.
-I'm hoping to catch their Broadway run!
+      - **Book of Mormon**: I wasn't excited by the title, but then I heard it was made by the South Park creators.
+A good friend said this was one of the funniest Broadway shows they had ever watched -- I thought it was funny, even though I think the humor was a lot more basic than I was hoping for.
       <!-- Saffron recommended the above -->
       - **Union Square Cyphers**: On Friday nights 8pm-midnight, a group assembles to do spontaneous rap battles on the Southeast corner.
 Really fun energy, and definitely a goal to one day be good enough to join in :)
       - **Nitehawk Cinema**: This was a small indie theatre, where the fun part was that they served dinner to your seat and showed really quirky films.
 All theatres should have seat service like this, it was a lot of fun.